Blog

 Ensuring GDPR call recording compliance for sales teams

-The essentials to remember: GDPR mandates a structured legal framework for call recording, prioritizing explicit consent or documented legitimate interest over passive notification.
-This strategic alignment mitigates your legal risks while optimizing data sovereignty and operational transparency.
-Failure to comply exposes organizations to severe penalties reaching 20 million euros or 4% of total annual turnover.
+The essentials to remember: GDPR requires a clear legal framework for call recording, prioritizing explicit consent or documented legitimate interest over passive notification.
+Getting this right reduces legal risk while improving data governance and transparency.
+Non-compliance exposes organizations to penalties of up to 20 million euros or 4% of total annual turnover.

 Praiz settings dashboard for automated meeting capture and GDPR call recording compliance.